qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 ## Tech toggles

 Once you have a toggle mechanism in place, it becomes your hammer and everything starts looking like a nail - or a thumb.
-We also see teams using toggles to switch off parts of the code that are not yet fully working or still messy.
-Such toggles are not feature driven, but driven by technical motives, so we tend to call these _tech toggles_.
+We encounter teams using toggles to switch off parts of the code that are not yet fully working or still a mess.
+Such toggles are driven by technical motives, so we tend to call these _tech toggles_.

 Tech toggles can be useful in your journey towards continuous delivery, for example to get rid of long release cycles and code freezes.

 Once you are able to deliver at will, introducing tech toggles is a slippery slope.
-It risks moving away from having continuously integrated software, because you start increasing your batch size.
-Tech toggles can hide deeper issues in your software development process.
+You start moving away from having continuously integrated software, because you increase your batch size.
+Tech toggles hide deeper issues in your software development process.
 We recommend looking at your way of working and finding a way of deliver code that is tested and works first, and building capability to quickly deploy and rollback changes,  before resorting to tech toggles.
 We want to respond to change, not live in fear of additional if's and buts we added.

 ## Considerations

-Reduce the 'scope' of a toggle; if a toggle changes behaviour in many places in the code, it becomes much harder to test both configurations of the system.
+Reduce the scope of a toggle: if a toggle changes behaviour in many places in the code, it becomes much harder to test both configurations of the system.

-Prefer using your existing authorisation mechanism to enable/disable access to features; having a single well understood mechanism reduces the risk of mistakes.
-The feature toggle might need permissions to be finer grained.
-Remember to refactor and clean up when the feature toggle related permissions are not needed anymore.
+Prefer using your existing authorisation mechanism to enable/disable access to features.
+Having a single, well understood mechanism reduces the risk of mistakes.
+The feature toggle might temporarily need more fine grained permissions.
+Remember to refactor and clean up when the feature toggle related permissions are not needed any more.

 ![splitting permissions for toggling features](/attachments/blogposts/2021/ft-split-permissions.jpg)

-If a toggle is affecting multiple components, let one component lead, while the rest follows; i.e. one component uses the toggle to show different behaviour, the others just react correctly on what this component does/tells/says (@@needs small example)
+If a toggle is affecting multiple components, preferably let one component be in the lead, while the rest follows, i.e. one component uses the toggle to show different behaviour, the others react correctly on what this component returns.
+A back-end component for instance can use a feature toggle to expose or hide specific data.
+The front end component shows what it gets from that back-end and does not need to check the toggle.

 Feature toggles will only work well when one can separate all the functionality under the toggle.
 One can also fool oneself easily.